110th Guards Rifle Division: Battle for Height 177.0

 By 1400 hours on October 2 the 43rd Tanks completed its crossing and assisted the 110th Guards in repelling two powerful counterattacks before advancing together up to 1000m and taking the line of heights from point 179.9 to point 192.7.
 General Sharokhin's first priority for the following day was to link up the lodgements of his 57th Corps and the 89th Guards.
 However, the German forces in the area south of Myshuryn Rih were now being reinforced with elements of the 6th Panzer Division.
 During the day the 307th Guards Regiment was involved in fighting for Hill 158.4 and Guardsman Pavel Sergeevich Ponomaryov began his path toward becoming one of nearly 30 men of the division to be made Heroes of the Soviet Union.
 Serving as a gun layer on one of the Regiment's 45mm antitank guns he moved his gun to an open space when the advance was being held up a German heavy machine gun; with one shot he destroyed the position.
 Later that day, during a counterattack his fire destroyed a tank and an automobile.
 On October 7 the Regiment was counterattacked at height 177.0 by infantry supported by 10 tanks.
 After assisting other gunners in forcing the infantry to ground with the fire of fragmentation shells Ponomaryov set the lead tank on fire and knocked out two more at a range of 150m-200m, forcing the rest to retreat.
-On February 22, 1944 he was awarded the Gold Star and the Order of Lenin while he was in hospital, having been seriously wounded in both legs on October 26.
+On February 22, 1944, he was awarded the Gold Star and the Order of Lenin while he was in hospital, having been seriously wounded in both legs on October 26.
 He never returned to the front but continued to serve in the training establishment until 1976 when he retired with the rank of captain.
 He died at Tashkent in 1990.

 37th Army had received more crossing equipment and overnight on October 3/4 began moving the 1st Mechanized Corps to the west bank; by morning all of 57th Corps, including artillery, was over as well.
 The Corps renewed the offensive along with 82nd Corps but they were unable to achieve any decisive success due to fierce resistance and numerous counterattacks.
 Units of the 110th Guards were involved in particularly heavy fighting.
-Despite this by day's end four ferry crossings to the bridgehead were operating regularly and its depth, now up to 8km, prevented aimed German artillery fire against them.
+Despite this by day's end four ferry crossings to the bridgehead were operating regularly and its depth, now up to 8 km, prevented aimed German artillery fire against them.
 On the following night the division made an attack and occupied a line from height 118.1 to height 105.2 to height 177.0.
 Its officers and men acted boldly and decisively in this night action.
 Having broken into the trench line the Guardsmen killed 20 German soldiers in hand-to-hand combat and captured a gun.
 The commander of a platoon, Lieutenant Maslya, turned the weapon on the German troops and forced them to fall back.
 Although wounded, Maslya continued to lead his unit.